pk2393/covid_qs_feb2024/README.txt

 Submission to: PLOS Computational Biology

 ## Directories
-- data/ – Contains census data
+- data/ – questionnaire and census data
-- r_code/ – R scripts for reading data, running inference on Stan
+- r_code/ – R scripts for reading data
 - stan_code/ – Stan scripts used in this study
 - results/ - Contains results